Flowering plant, Lee County, Iowa

 Seed leaves are long and narrow.
 First true leaves are strongly egg-shaped

 with a deep notch at the tip.
-Seedlings become hairy as they mature.
+As seedlings mature the stem becomes very

-Smooth pigweeds are tall plants with few branches.
-Stems and leaves tend
+Redroot pigweeds are tall plants with few branches.
+Stems tend to be green

-to be red or green.
 Leaves are egg-shaped.
-Stem and leaves tend to be
+Seedhead branches are few and tend to be short and